 These results indicate particular challenges for breeding durable resistance to B. cinerea, and possibly other generalist pathogens.
 The highly polygenic variation in virulence, combined with genomic sequencing showing that this pathogen is an inter-breeding population, suggests that the pathogen is actively blending a large collection of polymorphic virulence loci (Rowe and Kliebenstein 2007, Fekete, Fekete et al. 2012, Atwell, Corwin et al. 2015).
-Thus, it is not sufficient to breed crop resistance against a single isolate of B. cinerea, as this resistance mechanism would likely be rapidly overcome by new genotypes within the field population of B. cinerea.
+Thus, it is insufficient to breed crop resistance against a single isolate of B. cinerea, as this resistance mechanism would likely be rapidly overcome by new genotypes within the field population of B. cinerea.
 In contrast, it is likely necessary to breed resistance using a population of the pathogen, and to focus on plant loci that target entire virulence pathways or mechanisms.
-The results in this study indicate that the specific genetics of the plant host, the general domestication status, and the specific genetics of the pathogen isolate will all combine to affect how the estimated breeding value inferred from any experiment will translate to a field application (Table 1).
+The results in this study indicate that the specific genetics of the plant host, the host’s general domestication status, and the specific genetics of the pathogen isolate will all combine to affect how the estimated breeding value inferred from any experiment will translate to a field application (Table 1).
 As such, utilizing a single or even a few pathogen isolates to guide resistance breeding in plants is unlikely to translate to durable resistance against B. cinerea as a species.
-Further, the lack of a domestication bottleneck on tomato resistance to B. cinerea suggests that, at least for tomato, allelic variation in this generalist pathogen is sufficient to overcome introgression of wild resistance genes or alleles into the domesticated crop.
+Further, the lack of evidence for a domestication bottleneck on tomato resistance to B. cinerea suggests that, at least for tomato, allelic variation in this generalist pathogen is sufficient to overcome introgression of wild resistance genes or alleles into the domesticated crop.

-This study examined the contributions of host and pathogen natural genetic variation to the quantitative interaction in the tomato-B. cinerea pathosystem.
-In addition, the study explicitly tested the effects of tomato domestication on this pathosystem.
-B. cinerea has a highly quantitative genetic basis of virulence on tomato, which is dominated by pathogen effects but also sensitive to genetic variation linked to tomato domestication.
+This study examined the contributions of host and pathogen natural genetic variation to the quantitative interaction in the tomato-B. cinerea pathosystemB. cinerea has a highly quantitative genetic basis of virulence on tomato, which is dominated by pathogen effects but also sensitive to genetic variation linked to tomato domestication.
 Future studies are necessary to test if this pattern of domestication responses in tomato is similar to patterns in other crops.
 Because this population of B. cinerea can infect a wide range of hosts, it will be possible to directly conduct this study.
 By extending future work to additional domestication events, it may be possible to test whether independent crop domestication events have a consistent underlying genetic signal of B. cinerea adaptation to plant domestication.

 Methods